Support, guidance & advice for todays primary carers

 WHO IS A CARER?

-If you provide unpaid care and support to family members, friends or a loved one who has a disability, medical condition or is frail of age, then you’re a Carer.
+If you provide unpaid care and support to family members, friends or a loved one who has a disability, medical condition or is frail of age, then you’re a Carer and may be eligible for financial assistance including a Carer Payments or Allowances.

-Carers differ in age, sex, location, cultural and socio-economic backgrounds which reflect the diversity of our Australian community and collectively play an integral part in Australia’s health system.
+Carers differ in age, sex, location, cultural and socio-economic backgrounds.
+They reflect the diversity of our Australian community and collectively play an integral part in Australia’s health system.

-As unpaid carers help to relieve pressures in our healthcare system, the Government makes financial payments and services available to assist carers and their families.
+Unpaid carers help to relieve pressures in our healthcare system.
+This means the Government makes financial payments and services available to assist carers and their families.
 They include:

 - Carer Payment